 May UW–Madison students use university logos on business cards or other personal materials?

 University students and employees should not use official university letterhead or logos to conduct personal business.
 There may be limited exceptions.
-For approval, contact University Marketing.
+For approval, contact the Office of Strategic Communication.

 May student organizations use UW–Madison naming conventions and logos?